jawhitti/Cardiac/README.md

 	HRS	00
 ```

-#### Self-modifying code
+#### Subroutines and Self-modifying code
-CARDIAC has only one register and no stack so self-modifying code can be useful.
-For this reason the language
+CARDIAC has only one register and no stack so subroutines are useful.
+One way to implement them is
+via self-modifying code.
+CARDIASM helps enable this via a curious construct - the language
+supports storing values to *labels*.
+(This construct is very similar to POKE in old-school platforms).

-supports storing values to addresses denoted by labels.
-The following function from fizzbuzz.cardiasm uses this
+The following function from fizzbuzz.cardiasm demonstrates this usage in the line **STO divides_exit**.
+This
-capability in the line STO divides_exit.
-This provides a crude way of implementing subroutines by replacing
+line takes the value from the accumulator (an address, presumably) and stores it at the location labeled
+"divides_exit".
+That location contains a "Halt and reset by default" but after the STO operation the code
-the "Halt-Reset" at the end of the function with a jump back to the calling location.
+will be patched to hold something else (presumably a JMP instruction jumping back to the calling location.

 ```
 divides_entry: